You ate a Delta-9 gummy, put on a movie, and waited. An hour goes by, then two hours, and you feel nothing.

 Final Thoughts

-There is nothing more frustrating than wasting a Friday night waiting for a high that never arrives.
+There is nothing more frustrating than wasting a Friday night waiting for a buzz to kick in.

-Before you give up on edibles entirely, ensure you are buying verified, lab-tested products from reputable brands, rather than gas station knock-offs.
+Before you give up on gummies, ensure you are buying verified, lab-tested products from reputable brands rather than gas-station knock-offs.

-Next time, try taking your dose on a partially empty stomach with a small scoop of peanut butter to boost absorption, and remember to be patient.
+Next time, try taking your dose on a partially empty stomach with a small scoop of peanut butter, and remember to be patient.

 Disclosure: